The College Preparatory Academy

 English 11 – Laura Coker Garcia – In this yearlong course (32 weeks) focusing on important works in American Literature students will continue to build vocabulary and elevate their expository and argumentative writing.
 Students will also practice advanced research skills and begin writing longer papers including a required MLA-style research paper.
 Students must know how to write a 5-paragraph essay and be familiar with the literary and argumentative analysis.
 This course counts for 1 credit on the high school transcript.

-Textbooks: The Writing Handbook, Vocabulary From Classical Roots D, The Old Man and the Sea, Of Mice and Men, The House on Mango Street, HEP short story and poetry packet
+Textbooks: The Writing Handbook, Vocabulary from Classical Roots D, The Old Man and the Sea, Of Mice and Men, The Crucible, The Call of the Wild, and The House on Mango Street.

 Time: Mondays; 2:45-4:15 pm